Frame Metadata

 async transform(frame, controller) {

-// Data should be started with four bytes to signal the upcoming metadata at end of frame
+// Data should start with four bytes to signal the upcoming metadata at end of frame

 // Create DataView from Array buffer